-The Pirtek Fishing Challenge is all about giving fishos maximum opportunity to fish their local waterways and back for 2017 is the Great Dividing Range category.
+The Pirtek Fishing Challenge is all about giving fishos maximum opportunity to fish their local waterways.
+That’s why, back in 2015, we introduced the Great Dividing Range category.

 With the success of the Murray Darling Basin category we could see an opportunity to add a freshwater fish to the rugged mountainous areas of the Great Dividing Range from the Queensland/New South Wales border south to western Victoria finishing at the Grampians.